OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/index.md

     The interaction between AWS IAM and Kubernetes Role Based Access Control (RBAC) can be tricky.
 You will certainly want to read the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/managing-auth.html).
 A few frequently encountered snares are listed below:

     :::hint
-    If using the AWS account type, the Octopus server or worker will need to have the `aws-iam-authenticator.exe` executable available on the path.
+    If using the AWS account type, the Octopus Server or worker will need to have the `aws-iam-authenticator.exe` executable available on the path.
 See the
     [AWS documentation](http://g.octopushq.com/AWSEKSKubectl) for download links.
     :::